jspsych/jsPsych/docs/plugins/jspsych-cloze.md

 ## Parameters

+In addition to the [parameters available in all plugins](overview.md#parameters-available-in-all-plugins), this plugin accepts the following parameters.
+Parameters with a default value of *undefined* must be specified.
+Other parameters can be left unspecified if the default value is acceptable.

 Parameter | Type | Default Value | Description
 ----------|------|---------------|------------
 text | string | undefined | The cloze text to be displayed.
 Blanks are indicated by %% signs and automatically replaced by input fields.
 If there is a correct answer you want the system to check against, it must be typed between the two percentage signs (i.e. % correct solution %).